 Mirrors and Windows

-I have already made this one and have posted on my blog here.
+I have already made this one and have posted the recipe on my blog here.
 We had new windows installed a couple of months ago which intrigued my mind to make my own all natural cleaners for my brand new windows.
 I couldn’t think of putting harsh chemicals on them!!

 Clean your whole kitchen with this “green” cleaner.
 Combine 1 tablespoon of liquid Castile soap, 1/2 cup of white distilled vinegar and 1-1/2 cups of distilled water.
 Add a few drops of any essential oil to give it a nice all natural fragrance, such as lemon, sweet orange, eucalyptus or lavender.
 Place in spray bottle and shake well before each use.

-Combine 1/2 cup baking soda, 1 cup distilled white vinegar and 1/2 teaspoon of melaleuca (or tea tree) essential oil in spray bottle.
-Spray in toilet bowl and let sit for a few minutes.
+Combine 1/2 cup baking soda, 1 cup distilled white vinegar and 1/2 teaspoon of melaleuca (or tea tree) essential oil in a spray bottle.
+Spray in the toilet bowl and let sit for a few minutes.
 Then scrub with toilet brush.
-For tougher stains, sprinkle some baking soda in bowl.
+For tougher stains, sprinkle some baking soda in the bowl.
 Add a few drop of a citrus essential oil for a nice fragrance.